merongb/NC-News-API/README.md

 Add "PGDATABASE=nc_news" to the development folder.
 Add "PGDATABASE=nc_news_test" to the test folder.

-You will also need to install the following dependencies :
+You will also need to install the following dependencies using "npm install" :

 - Express >>>>> "npm install express"
 - pg >>>>> "npm install pg"